Sv443/TamperTubePlus/README.md

 # How to Report Bugs or Contribute to the Translations or Script:
 - If you want to report a bug, please post it as an issue here.
-- If you want to contribute by submitting a translation, please contact me via sven.fehler@web.de and I will send you the details.
+- If you want to contribute by submitting a translation, please visit this URL: http://www.sv443.net/translate_ttp
-- If you want to send in code I could include in the script, please also contact me via sven.fehler@web.de and I will also send you the details on that.
+- If you want to send in code I could include in the script, please contact me via sven.fehler@web.de and I will send you the details on that.
 ## Thanks :)